Tyson-Zwicker/engine/NottheManual.md

                 }
             };
         </script>
-So what does all this nonsense do!?
-It tells the tattler three "tales" about the mouse and the tales get told at the end.

 **Tale**

+Constructor Parameters:
-  * prefix - used for grouping similar messages to gether.
+  * prefix - used for grouping similar messages together.
   * message - the message you want to show on the Tattler
   * color - the color you want that message to be shown in.

-Tales are stories you want to be shown.
-They come with an prefix, which can help them to group together things that similar, or you can ignore the prefix and it will just scroll your messages.
+Tales are messages you want to be shown.
+They come with prefix, which can help them to group together things that similar, or you can ignore the prefix and it will just scroll your messages.
 Next follows a message you want shown and finally, optional color (defaults to white).

 **Tattler**

 This is the that collects all the Tales and, when asked, draw them all.
 It handles culling messages that have scrolled out of the viewable area, clipping text that's to wide, and actually drawing the rectangular background and the words.
 You don't have to do anything special with it, just tell it to Tattle(), and it will.
+The tattler is always drawn in the lower right hand of the window.

+Constructor Parameters:
+ * font
+ * line spacing
+ * height

 **Important note**: Its is best to collect tales through out a program cycle and tattle *only once* at the *end* of the loop once everything else has finished drawing.

-*So that's the Tattler, sometimes useful,entirely optional.*
+If you want you want the messages grouped use:

+`tellGroup (tale);`

+If you don't care about grouping them:

+`tell (tale);`

+And to make it tell:

+`tattle()`

 ## Sprite ##

 Sprite are very simple vector graphics: they're just a bunch of colored lines, that can be different colors.
-You and turn them, scale them, and move them around the screen.
+You and rotate them, scale them, and move them around the screen.

     <script>
         // this is where you use the tools to make your program